 Find Cheap Motorcycle Insurance Quotes in Your Area

 If your dirt bike isn't street legal, you might be able to convert it to a street-legal model, but only if it already meets the state's emissions requirements.
-It's likely easier to buy a street legal dirt bike than to retrofit an older model.
-California publishes a list of compliant bikes on its DMV website.
+It's likely easier to buy a street-legal dirt bike than to retrofit an older model.
+California's DMV publishes a list of compliant bikes on its website.

 Are dirt bikes street legal in California?

 Dirt bikes aren't typically street legal in California.
 Classified by the state government as off-highway vehicles (OHV), dirt bikes are subject to the state's stringent emissions regulations.
-Before you can legally ride on the state's OHV trails, your dirt bike has to be certified compliant by California's Air Resource Board (CARB).
+Before you can legally ride on the state's OHV trails, your dirt bike has to be certified compliant by the California Air Resources Board (CARB).

 Your bike must have a green sticker from CARB for it to be street legal.
-If it isn't a green model, you'll be unable to convert it to a street legal dirt bike, regardless of any alterations you make to its emissions systems.
+If it isn't a green model, you'll be unable to convert it to a street-legal dirt bike, regardless of any alterations you make to its emissions system.

 Even green-stickered OHVs aren't necessarily street legal.
 While you can buy green-stickered dirt bikes in California, they may not have the necessary equipment that would enable you to drive them safely on the state's roads.

 If you're visiting from another part of the country and driving a dirt bike that's registered outside the state, you aren't subject to the same laws as Californians.
 You don't need to display a green or red sticker to use the state's OHV tracks.
 Your dirt bike still isn't street legal, though.
 And it's illegal not to re-register your bike with California plates if you move to the state.